 If you're planning to go mountain climbing, bungee jumping, or deep-sea diving, any resulting injuries might be excluded from your travel insurance policy.
 Most travel plans specifically exclude high-risk activities from their coverage.

-Travel insurance policies have a wide range of coverage options at affordable rates.
+Travel insurance policies and credit cards with travel insurance have a wide range of coverage options at affordable rates.
 Before you take off, be sure you understand what your policy covers and excludes so you can have a worry-free vacation.

 Don't waste time calling around for travel insurance